-Once we receive your email, Park Pride will respond to confirm we received your request and to ask any follow-up questions.
-We’ll coordinate with our Friends of the Park groups, Atlanta BeltLine Adopter groups, the City of Atlanta or DeKalb County Parks Department to determine what the most appropriate and beneficial project will be.
+Once we receive your completed form, Park Pride will confirm we received your request and to ask any follow-up questions.
+We’ll coordinate with our Friends of the Park groups, Atlanta BeltLine Adopter groups, and the appropriate parks department to determine what the most appropriate and beneficial project will be.
 Park Pride will develop the scope of work for your project, coordinate all appropriate materials, tools, and gloves, and offer day-of project management.
 All you have to do is show up and volunteer!